16 AprThree Keys for Success on Mid-Atlantic Solar Construction Projects

 Develop a great solar construction team

-These projects often scale quickly by running multiple phases at once.
+The erosion control and seeding subcontractors are so important on these projects.
+Solar farms scale quickly by running multiple phases at once.
 If a single erosion and sediment control inspection fails or one deadline is missed, the delay will inevitably affect other phases of construction and contractors.

 Engineers, developers and subcontractors must use this knowledge to develop successful Erosion and Sediment Control (ESC) plans and Stormwater Pollution Prevention Plans (SWPPP).
 These plans identify areas that may contribute to stormwater pollution and how to reduce pollution during and after construction.

-Improve Vegetation for Best Erosion Control Results
+Improve Vegetation to Control Erosion

-Understanding the challenges of the region and customizing the necessary erosion control solutions can mitigate discharges, erosion and the downstream affects.
+Understanding the challenges of the growing region and customizing the necessary erosion control solutions can mitigate discharges, erosion and the downstream affects.

 Most large-scale solar projects have the capacity to maintain a lay down yard of material and equipment.
 Contractors should keep these yards stocked with critical erosion control materials like silt fence, erosion control blankets, and compost filter sock in order to avoid lapses in construction activity.